Death Penalty Investigator

 - committed to serving financially disadvantaged communities and/or other communities targeted by the criminal legal system; and

-A driver’s license is required.
-Fluency in Spanish, or a background in organizing, journalism, or mental health will be helpful, but is not required.
+A valid driver’s license is required.
+Fluency in Spanish or a background in journalism or mental health will be helpful, but it is not required.
 People with direct personal or familial experience with the criminal legal system are encouraged to apply.

 Commitment and Compensation

 SCHR seeks a commitment of at least three years.
-Start date is negotiable, but late November/early December would be preferred.
-Salary is commensurate with experience, within SCHR’s modest, public interest salary range of $48,000 – $65,000.
-SCHR offers an excellent, 100% premium paid benefits package including medical, dental, vision care, and life insurance.
+The start date is negotiable, but January 2024 would be preferred.
+Salary is commensurate with experience, within SCHR’s modest, public interest salary range of $50,000 – $70,000.
+SCHR offers an excellent, 100% premium-paid benefits package, including medical, dental, vision care, and life insurance.
 Additional benefits include modest stipends for transportation and wellness, access to a flexible spending account, and childcare assistance (if eligible).

 Applications will be reviewed on a rolling basis until the position is filled.
 Those who are interested are encouraged to apply immediately.
 NO PHONE CALLS PLEASE.
-Email [email protected] with the following:
+Please e-mail [email protected] with the following:

 - Statement in the subject line of the e-mail that you are applying for the Death Penalty Investigator position;